-Here are several citations specifically related to the importance of melatonin for egg quality/ovarian function:
+Here are several resources specifically related to the importance of melatonin for egg quality/ovarian function:

 Here are several citations related to the protective benefits of antioxidants and the detrimental impact of oxidative stress on female fertility: